 Hobbies are a great way to unwind after a long stressful day, but unfortunately, many hobbies have high barriers to entry because they’re so expensive.

-But some hobbies are relatively inexpensive to start and maintain.
-While scrolling the Frugal sub of Reddit, I came across a thread asking other money-minded people to share hobbies that don’t cost much money.
+Some hobbies are relatively inexpensive to start and maintain.
+While scrolling an online frugality community, I came across a thread asking other money-minded people to share hobbies that don’t cost much money.

 Consider trying one of these cheap hobbies!